What to Plant in January in the Florida Garden

 In Zone 10, green beans are a good choice to plant in January.

-January may be your last chance to plant English and Snap peas.
+January may be your last chance to plant garden peas and snow peas.
 It’s well worth the effort, and if if we get the long, cold winter that was predicted, take advantage of it.

 Root Vegetables